Proteus-tech/deploy/README.markdown

 - **privacy** repository is public or private (public|private, default: public)

+### Restarting buildbot
+When new `master.cfg` is committed, it would not affect until the buildbot master has been restarted.

+To restart master, runs:

+    restart-buildbot-master client-name ec2-host project-name

+Required parameter(s):

+- **client-name**
+- **ec2-host** the public domain of the EC2 instance (i.e ec2-184-169-247-45.us-west-1.compute.amazonaws.com)
+- **project-name** the name of the project

+Occationally, you might find that restarting master causes the build slavesto hang.
+Restarting slaves should fix it.

+To restart slave, runs:

+    restart-buildbot-slave client-name ec2-host project-name

+Required parameter(s):

+- **client-name**
+- **ec2-host** the public domain of the EC2 instance (i.e ec2-184-169-247-45.us-west-1.compute.amazonaws.com)
+- **project-name** the name of the project

 ##### proteus
 `proteus` is a package which contains profab roles.